Where Is the Money? The Early Revenue Pitfall in Product Validation

 My first startup was called Domainsmith.
 It was designed to help brand designers and entrepreneurs discover unique, high-quality domain names.

 We launched with a Concierge MVP.
 I built custom scripts to generate ideas and ran live naming sessions with over 100 users, guiding them through the process by hand.
 Eventually, some of them began paying ¥10,000 (around £55) for the experience.
 It felt like early traction.
 Users told us existing tools like ChatGPT were too generic or repetitive, and our approach felt refreshingly tailored.
-We were solving a real problem.
+We felt like we were solving a real problem.

 Based on that feedback, we built a platform MVP that curated polished, brandable domains and offered them on a subscription.
 We had finally got paying users for the concierge MVP and clear signals that we were doing something different from the rest of the market.
 But beneath that surface was a deeper issue.
 Most users only needed a domain once.
 Our early adopters were solo founders and first-time creators, and once they had their name, they had no reason to come back.
 It was also hard to find new users and wasn’t clear if enough people had the same problem and were willing to pay for it.
+Pricing was also an issue; after factoring in customer acquisition costs, our margins were too thin.

 What Early Revenue Really Tells You